UPDATED MAY 31, 2023

 Goodman struggled with his weight as a child and endured some bullying before his large size yielded success on the football field.
 He obtained a football scholarship to Missouri State University where he also began studying drama with the likes of Romancing the Stone’s Kathleen Turner and Tess Harper.

 In 1984, fans saw John in his first notable film role, as the coach in Revenge of the Nerds.
 Then in ‘87, John first worked with the Coen Brothers in the Nicolas Cage-led crime/comedy Raising Arizona, and he’d join the boys many times over his career.
 For example, in 1991 for Barton Fink, and in 1998 for The Big Lebowski.

 Goodman has also been voice acting since his early days in NYC.
 He paired with Billy Crystal in the two Monster’s Inc flicks.
 Throw in Frosty the Snowman and Fred Flinstone in the ‘90s and this man really has done it all.

 In 2009, Goodman opened up about his struggles with alcoholism and weight.
 He said at the time, “I had a 30-year run, and at the end, I didn’t care about anything.
 I didn’t even want to be an actor anymore.”

 We’re happy to say he’s been sober since 2007 and still attends AA meetings regularly.
 Goodman then lost around 100 lbs through basic exercising and healthy eating and journaling.
-Today he’s in his late 60s, and you can catch him on the HBO show The Righteous Gemstones.
+Today he’s 70 and you can catch him on the HBO show The Righteous Gemstones.
 Additionally, be on the lookout for the next Monsters installment, Monsters at Work on Disney plus.